TomLgpl/FlutterTemplate/README.md

 They can be either :
 - An atom : A small widget
-- A molecule : A widget containing other atoms
+- A molecule : A widget containing atoms
+- An organism : A widget containing molecules

 If a component behavior become too big, there should be a ViewModel with it